IMMRMKW/HA_Mate/index.md

 ---

 # Home Automation Mate
 This is the landing page for the Home Automation Mate; your friend when it comes to automating a variety of things in your house.
-Quickly check out the projects in the bar on the left to see the possibilities or be creative, and think of your own!
+Quickly check out the projects in the bar on the left to see possible projects or be creative, and think of your own!

 {% image_tag ./assets/images/HA_Mate/image_list.json,ha-mate.png, HA Mate, 25, 90 %}